/

 Anatomy Of A CTA

 A good call to action can take many different forms.
-In fact, it’s not a good idea to use the same CTA across all your digital marketing channels.
+Using the same CTA across all your digital marketing channels is not a good idea.
 What works well for a blog post may fail in a monthly newsletter, and vice versa.

 A CTA can be as simple as a text link at the bottom of a web page.
-More commonly though, CTAs are large, bold graphics that instantly grab a viewer’s attention.
-HubSpot, the company behind one of the leading online marketing automation software platforms, is well known for their bold, clear CTAs.
+More commonly, though, CTAs are large, bold graphics that instantly grabbing a viewer’s attention.
+HubSpot, the company behind one of the leading online marketing automation software platforms, is well known for its bold, clear CTAs.
 For example:

 HubSpot CTA Example